joebew42/ex_chat/README.md

 Feature:

-As a client I want to be associated to a user so that other client can see who send messages
+As a client I want to be associated to a user so that other clients can see who send messages

 ### DOING

-- Introduce the `User` processes (see the `sketch` image in the README for a reference)
-  - Start writing test from the point of view of the `Client` who tries to subscribe to `UserSessions`
+### TODO

+- as a `UserSession` I can send messages to a chatroom
+- think about to rename the `UserSessions.send` function to `UserSessions.notify`
 - Refactor the `UserSessions` module in order to achieve the obvious implementation with Supervisors, UserSession Processes, etc, ...

-### TODO

 - Rename `ExChat.Registry` in `ExChat.ChatRoomRegistry`
 - We may have to think to store the `user_id` of the user in the `state` of the `ChatRoomsWebSocketHandler`
 - When I join a chat room as an identified user I want to read my user name in the welcome message